-This prosecco sangria makes for a great signature drink for brunches, parties and holidays.
+This Prosecco sangria makes a great signature drink for brunches, parties and holidays.
 Easy to make with just four ingredients, this make ahead cocktail is sure to wow your guests!

 This wine cocktail is light and refreshing and wouldn’t be out of place at any brunch table.
-With flavors of peach and apricot, it’s wonderfully fruity and an easy drinker.
+With flavors of peach and apricot, it’s deliciously fruity and such an easy drinker.

 - Brandy – Brandy is the traditional liquor used in sangria.
 You can use basic brandy, you don’t need anything expensive.